 Fellows will work in both adult and pediatric ambulatory and inpatient settings with training in diagnostic testing, empiric therapy, long-term immunotherapy and rehabilitation of patients with these disorders.
 Use and interpretation of neurological autoantibody testing, neuroimaging, and neurophysiology testing will be emphasized.
 Fellows will work in a multidisciplinary setting that includes neurologists, therapists, neuropsychologists, urologists, ophthalmologists, and immunologists.

-Fellows rotate through the adult Transverse Myelitis and Neuromyelitis Optica Program, Autoimmune Encephalitis Clinic, and Autoimmune Neuromuscular Clinic at UT Southwestern and the pediatric CONQUER program at Children’s Health℠.
-Autoimmune neurology inpatient consultations take place at Parkland Hospital and Zale Lipshy University Hospital (a dedicated neuroscience hospital).
+Fellows rotate through the adult Transverse Myelitis and Neuromyelitis Optica Program, Multiple Sclerosis Clinic, Autoimmune Encephalitis Clinic, and Autoimmune Neuromuscular Clinic at UT Southwestern and the pediatric CONQUER program at Children’s Health℠.
+Autoimmune neurology inpatient consultations take place at Parkland Hospital, Children's Health, William P. Clements Jr. University Hospital, and Zale Lipshy Pavilion—William P. Clements Jr. University Hospital, which is a dedicated neuroscience hospital.